Waking Up to Possible Side Effects of Epidurals and Other Types of Regional Anesthesia

 - Temporary difficulty urinating

-In addition, there are some more serious side effects associated with an epidural, and while they’re considered to be very rare, it’s important to consider the worst-case scenarios so that you can decide what’s best for you and your baby.
+In addition, there are some more serious side effects associated with an epidural, including leaking spinal fluid.
+While they’re considered to be very rare, it’s important to consider the worst-case scenarios so that you can decide what’s best for you and your baby.
 Those serious but rare side effects include:

 - Breathing problems.
 In rare cases, opioids, especially when administered to the spine, can cause slow breathing or unexpected breathing difficulties, which may arise hours after birth and may progress to have serious effects.